 The load resistor is 1 Ohm, so the nominal load current is 3 Amp.
 Both inductors work well for that steady-state operating condition.
 But during the turn-on transient, the current goes well above that nominal level, as the 110 uF output capacitor charges up.
 Notice in the top-center waveform plot that the inductor current reaches a peak of just over 7 Amps, whereas the bottom-center waveform plot shows the corresponding peak current exceeds 11 Amps in the traditional inductor!
 This may cause stress in the MOSFET and diode, which must switch this excessive current.

 Note: This schematic is “Live”, you can pan and zoom (like Google Maps), and you can move the waveform probes around and look at signals on any of the nets (i.e. “wires”) or within any of the components.
 You can also double click on components to see their parameter values.
-If you choose "View in systemvision.com", you'll be able to save a copy and then change and re-simulate the circuit as you please.
+If you choose "Edit in systemvision.com", you'll be able to change and re-simulate your own copy of this circuit as you please.

 The waveform plots on the left show the instantaneous inductance value of the inductor components.
 Note that the inductance of the traditional “hard-saturation” inductor collapses during the current overshoot, to just over 2 uH, or approximately 10% of its nominal value!
 The implication of the “inductance cliff” for the traditional inductor, shown in Figure 10, is this dynamic inductance collapse that results in the observed current spikes.